 |Asylum claim (including a fresh claim)||Price on application|

-These are examples of some of our more common applications, but we are experienced in the full range of immigration and asylum work and will give you a fixed fee quote wherever possible.
+These are examples of some of our more common applications, but we are experienced in the full range of immigration and asylum work and will be ready to give you an estimate or a fixed fee.